Information

 Full Brief

-RTÉ has a rich history of producing exceptional content in this area.
-Recent notable projects include The Island (New Decade), Ireland’s Wild Islands (Crossing the Line Films), and North Atlantic (Sea Fever Productions).
-These ambitious, long-term projects are shot over extended periods and aim for international reach.
+Home-grown Natural History and Wildlife content is core to the RTÉ brand and notable recent projects in this space include The Island [New Decade], Ireland’s Wild Islands [Crossing the Line Films], and North Atlantic [Sea Fever Productions].
 We will continue to prioritize proposals that explore Ireland’s unique physical landscape, both above and below ground.

-Upcoming projects include Wild Connemara (Crossing the Line Films), a multi-part series set in the West of Ireland, and another multi-part series in County Kerry from the producer of The Burren: Heart of Stone (Silver Branch Films).
-Additionally, a long-term series will examine the evolution of life in rural Ireland.
-These high-end, multi-funded projects are designed to appeal to international audiences.
+Upcoming projects include Wild Connemara [Crossing the Line Films], a multi-part series set in the West of Ireland, and another multi-part series in County Kerry from the producer of The Burren: Heart of Stone [Silver Branch Films].
+Gambit Pictures are currently producing a strand based on the book ‘An Irish Atlantic Forest’ while another long-term, multi-year project traces the evolution of life in rural Ireland.

 Producers are invited to submit their ideas through the RTÉ eCommissioning system under the category Factual Specialist “Natural History & Wildlife”.